G-EE-Group/g-ee/Scripts/WebScrapers/ATT Web Scraper/README.md

 NOTE: Leave spaces and line breaks formatted EXACTLY how you see them in config.ini.
 If these elements are changed this script will not parse the configuration file correctly.

-## The Chromdriver is required for this script to run correctly
+## The Chromedriver is required for this script to run correctly

 You will need to download the Chromedrive and copy it to the root of your C:\ drive.
 You can change the location of the Chromedriver within the script at line 13.

+Change the file tree location for your Chromedriver executable on line 13:
+`driver = webdriver.Chrome(options=options, executable_path=r'C:\chromedriver.exe')`

 [Download the Chromedriver](https://chromedriver.chromium.org/downloads)